ITSM for high-velocity teams

 Why is IT change management important?

-Modern organizations have a couple of critical, and competing expectations for their IT team.
-First, they expect stable, reliable services that ensure the organization is productive and able to meet end-users expectations.
-Second, the IT team needs to implement regular service updates to enable the organization to adapt to constantly changing security, cost, and other business requirements.
+Modern organizations have a couple of critical and competing expectations for their IT team.
+First, they expect stable, reliable services that ensure the organization is productive and able to meet end-user expectations.
+Second, the IT team needs to implement regular service updates to enable the organization to adapt to constantly changing security, cost, and business requirements.

 - Establishing a framework to manage the change process